-This new model of Herod’s Temple was designed to allow a group of viewers to stand
+This new model of Herod’s Temple was designed to allow a dozen or more visitors to

-around its perimeter while enjoying a guided tour given by one of our knowledgable
+gather around for an informative guided tour given by one of our staff.

 courts and buildings as they are described.

-The model becomes more animated with the use of several concealed audio speakers
+The model is brought to life further with the use of concealed audio speakers enabling

-which enable visitors to hear the common languages spoken at the time: Hebrew, Aramaic
+visitors to hear sound effects and the languages spoken at the time: Hebrew, Aramaic

-Sound effects also include silver trumpet blasts, the blowing of a shofar, samples
+Sound effects include silver trumpet blasts, the blowing of a shofar, samples of

 The Antonia Fortress

-Looking inside this section of the model, to the Temple’s north east, viewers can
+Looking inside this section of the model, to the Temple’s north east, visitors can

 see the intricately painted figures of Roman troops, and hear the military commands